pmndrs/ecctrl/readme.md

 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:8080
+# Run the local server at localhost:5173
 npm run dev

-# Build for production in the dist/ directory
+# Build for production in the example/exampleDist/ directory
-npm run build
+vite build -c vercelVite.config.js
 ```

 ## How To Use